kubedb/cli/docs/guides/mongodb/snapshot/backup-and-restore.md

 ## Customizing Snapshot

-You can customize pod template spec and volume claim spec for the backup and restore jobs.
+You can customize pod template spec and volume claim spec for backup and restore jobs.
 For details options read [this doc](/docs/concepts/snapshot.md).

-Some common customization sample is shown below.
+Some common customization examples are shown below:

 **Specify PVC Template:**

-Backup and recovery job needs a temporary storage to hold `dump` files before it can be uploaded to cloud backend or inserted into database.
-By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates PVC with similar specification for backup or recovery job.
-However, if you want to specify custom PVC template, you can do it through `spec.podVolumeClaimSpec` field of Snapshot crd.
-This is particularly helpful when you want to use different `storageclass` for backup or recovery job than the database.
+Backup and recovery jobs use temporary storage to hold `dump` files before it can be uploaded to cloud backend or restored into database.
+By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates a PVC with similar specification for backup or recovery job.
+However, if you want to specify a custom PVC template, you can do it via `spec.podVolumeClaimSpec` field of Snapshot crd.
+This is particularly helpful when you want to use different `storageclass` for backup or recovery jobs and the database.

 ```yaml
 apiVersion: kubedb.com/v1alpha1